hunteke/temoa/docs/source/Documentation.rst

    * open source (AGPL)\ [#open_source_realities]_

-The word 'Temoa' is actually an acronym for "Tools for Energy Model Optimization and Analysis."
-We do not follow the acronym precisely, however, so the Temoa Project is in reality a culmination of four (major) pieces of infrastructure:
+The word 'Temoa' is actually an acronym for "Tools for Energy Model Optimization and Analysis," currently composed of four (major) pieces of infrastructure:

    * The mathematical model
    * The implemented model (code)